-Fire Incompatibility

-▶ Reacts with acids producing flammable / explosive hydrogen (H2) gas
+Fire Incompatibility ► Reacts with acids producing flammable / explosive hydrogen (H2) gas 5.3.

-5.3.
 Advice for firefighters

-Fire Fighting

-- ► Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - Use fire fighting procedures suitable for surrounding area. - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - ▶ If safe to do so, remove containers from path of fire.
+..
+Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves in the event of a fire.
+Prevent, by any means available, spillage from entering drains or water courses.
+Use fire fighting procedures suitable for surrounding area.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
+If safe to do so, remove containers from path of fire.
 Slight hazard when exposed to heat, flame and oxidisers.

-- ▶ DO NOT disturb burning dust.
-Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot - ► DO NOT use water or foam as generation of explosive hydrogen may result.
+Fire/Explosion Hazard DO NOT disturb burning dust, Explosion may result if dust is stirred into a cloud, by providing oxygen to a large surface of hot metal.
+DO NOT use water or foam as generation of explosive hydrogen may result.
 With the exception of the metals that burn in contact with air or water (for example, sodium), masses of combustible metals do not represent unusual fire risks because they have the ability to conduct heat away from hot spots so efficiently that the heat of combustion cannot be maintained - this means that it will require a lot of heat to ignite a mass of combustible metal.
 Generally, metal fire risks exist when sawdust, machine shavings and other metal 'fines' are present.

-Metal powders, while generally regarded as non-combustible:

-Fire/Explosion Hazard

-- ► May burn when metal is finely divided and energy input is high. - May react explosively with water.

-Decomposition may produce toxic fumes of:
+Metal powders, while generally regarded as non-combustible: May burn when metal is finely divided and energy input is high.
+May preat explosively with water.
+Decomposition may produce toxic fumes of: metal oxides When aluminium oxide dust is dispersed in air, firefighters should wear protection against inhalation of dust particles, which can also contain hazardous substances from the fire absorbed on the alumina particles.
+May emit corrosive fumes.

-metal oxides

-May emit poisonous fumes.

 May emit corrosive fumes.
 Articles and manufactured articles may constitute a fire hazard where polymers form their outer layers or where combustible packaging remains in place.
 Certain substances, found throughout their construction, may degrade or become volatile when heated to high temperatures.
 This may create a secondary hazard.
 Welding arc and metal sparks can ignite combustibles.